Substra/substra-documentation/docs/source/documentation/concepts.rst

 There are three types of algorithms:

 * Simple algorithm: this algorithm has to be used with train tasks and produces a single model.
 * Composite algorithm: this algorithm has to be used with composite train tasks and makes it possible to train a trunk and a head model.
-The trunk model can be shared among all nodes whereas the head model always remains private to the node where it was trained.
+The trunk model can be shared among all organizations whereas the head model always remains private to the organization where it was trained.
 * Aggregate algorithm: this algorithm has to be used with aggregated task.
 It is used to aggregate models or model updates.
 An aggregate algorithm does not need data to be used.

 Model / Model updates